What kind of Schemes are available?

 What about changes in the status of a client; for example, a sole trader deciding to incorporate?

 In this instance, two entities will be exposed to risk of enquiry for 12 months after the last sole trader tax return was received by HMRC.
-We will cover both entities due in the year of change for the premium paid for the sole trader, providing that this change is made after the commencement of your fee protection scheme.
+We will cover both entities due in the year of change for the premium paid for the sole trader, providing that this change is made after the commencement of your Tax Investigation Insurance scheme.
 Thereafter, whilst the sole trader is still at risk of a separate enquiry during HMRC’s window of opportunity, a separate premium must be paid if both entities are to remain covered.

 Why are clients with a turnover of £10 million to £25 million and in excess of £25 million calculated separately?